AdobeDocs/commerce-extensibility/src/pages/app-development/index.md

 ### Example

 A typical task for most e-commerce projects is to export orders from Adobe Commerce system to an external Order Management Systems.
 With Adobe App Builder, you can build an out-of-process microservice to seamlessly transfer this data.
-(Let's name this service _Order Export Service (OES)_.)
+(We will name this service _Order Export Service (OES)_.)
 This service operates independently of the core Commerce application, ensuring efficient data synchronization and reducing the load on the backend.
 It can leverage APIs and webhooks to facilitate real-time and batch data export, providing a robust solution for keeping the OMS system up to date with the latest order information.

 The following diagram illustrates an out-of-process implementation using this service.

 ![Out of process example](../_images/oms1.svg)

-Configure Commerce to trigger [webhooks](https://developer.adobe.com/commerce/extensibility/webhooks/) whenever a new order is placed.
+Configure Commerce to trigger [webhooks](https://developer.adobe.com/commerce/extensibility/webhooks/) whenever a customer places an order.
 These webhooks send order data to the OES.
-This can be achieved with [Adobe I/O Events for Adobe Commerce](https://developer.adobe.com/commerce/extensibility/events/).
+You can achieve this with [Adobe I/O Events for Adobe Commerce](https://developer.adobe.com/commerce/extensibility/events/).

 The OES running on App Builder has the following characteristics:

 * The service exposes an API endpoint to receive order data from Commerce.
-This endpoint is designed to handle both real-time webhook calls and batch data transmissions.
+This endpoint handles both real-time webhook calls and batch data transmissions.

 * The service processes and transforms the incoming order data into a format compatible with the OMS system.
 This may involve mapping Commerce order fields to corresponding OMS fields, converting data types, and aggregating related information.